Single Sign-On (SSO)

 Any OIDC-compliant identity provider should work, though compatibility cannot be guaranteed for untested providers.

-- User clicks the SSO provider button on the login page
+- The user clicks the SSO provider button on the login page.

-- User is redirected to the identity provider
+- The user is redirected to the identity provider and authenticates there.

 -